About Degree Works

 The degree audit places each course using a “best fit” scenario.
 Often multiple possibilities exist, and Degree Works may not choose the same configuration that you may have chosen.
 This does not mean that it could not be used in another configuration, rather that the tool is providing a possible scenario.
 The registrar’s office has no control over the best fit scenarios, and these may change as the student registers and completes additional courses.

 The best fit scenario also applies to students with two majors, or a major and a minor, or a major and two minors that can share courses.
 Students must have 7 unique courses for a major, and 4 unique courses for a minor.
 If the combination of shared courses is not appropriate, please contact the registrar’s office at email@example.com

 Note: Your Degree Audit is not valid as a transcript, nor is it official notification of degree requirement completion.

-Unlike the transcript, which is the final, official documentation of a student’s academic record and degree completion at Colgate, the Degree Works audit is an unofficial advisingement tool.
+Unlike the transcript, which is the final, official documentation of a student’s academic record and degree completion at Colgate, the Degree Works audit is an unofficial advising tool.
 The official transcript is issued through the Office of the Registrar upon written request from the student.

 Final approval of Colgate degree completion resides with the Office of the Registrar.
 Please contact the Office of the Registrar if you have questions regarding the degree audit or official degree completion status.

 The audit is organized into categorical sections called blocks.
-The first block provides student demographic information and photo, and is displayed at the top of the audit, followed by requirement blocks:
+The first block provides student demographic information and is displayed at the top of the audit, followed by requirement blocks:

 - Degree in Bachelor of Arts summarizes the requirements to earn a degree including course credit, general education, major, and GPA.
 Students who have not yet declared a major will see a "not declared" note.
 This will change to the specific degree block when a major is formally declared.